i-rishik/i-rishik/README.md

 - 👋 Hi there, I’m Rishik!
-- 👀 Data Science enthusiast with a passion for exploring the capabilities of language models
+- 👀 Data Science enthusiast with a passion for exploring the capabilities of Language Models
-- 🌱 Currently diving into the world of data-driven insights
+- 🌱 Currently diving into the world of GenAI
-- 💞️ Open to collaboration on projects related to Machine Learning, Data Science and Language Processing
+- 💞️ Open to collaboration on projects related to Machine Learning and Large Language Models
 - 👨🏻‍💻 Currently open to exciting opportunities for remote or on-site work
 - 📫 Drop me a line at rishikolla2003@gmail.com